wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 ## How Can I Get My Data Into Wavefront

-Wavefront works with time-series (metric) data, traces and spans, or histograms from diverse sources.wh
+Wavefront works with time-series (metric) data, traces and spans, or histograms from diverse sources.
 * **Cloud:** Perform minimal setup to let Wavefront to access the data in your cloud environment.
 The result is direct ingestion of cloud services data such as Amazon Web Services or Google Cloud Platform.
 * **Integrations:** For other data sources, we support over 200 integrations.
 You modify a simple configuration file and you’re good to go.
 * **Start Where You Are:** If your environment already has a metrics infrastructure, you can do some pre-processing on the data so they correspond to the Wavefront Data Format, and send them directly to the Wavefront proxy.